shashig/es6Stuff/README.md

 * Destructuring
 * Generators

+You can try out the code examples by going to https://stephengrider.github.io/JSPlaygrounds/.
+The results can be shown just by writing out the variable name.
+E.g. `nameArr;` as in the first example.

 ## General Points
 * Use `const` to define constants and `let` to define variables instead of the `var` keyword to define variables.
 * Use template strings to mix text and variable data to output messages.
 For example \``Your number doubled is ${2 * number}`\` - Here `number` is a variable and also note that the template string has to be enclosed with backticks (\`).